razshare/frizzante-docs/docs/pages.md

 	Whenever the `welcome` page is requested using the `GET` http verb, the index will execute the `show` function.

 	Whenever the `welcome` page is requested using the `POST` http verb, the index will execute the `action` function.

-	!!! note
-		Invoking `f.SendNavigate(res, "cats")` hints to the client it should navigate to the `cats` page.

 	!!! warning
 		Multiple indexes cannot use the same page.